10 Survey Best Practices and Tips to Increase Response Rates (Part 2)

 Customers burn out from taking too many surveys.
 From deleting and blocking your emails to writing irate comments in their responses, these are indicators of a customer who has had enough.
 Make sure you assess the amount of communications customers are receiving from your brand, the type of surveys you are sending them and the frequency in which they are sent.
 There is always a way to create better surveys and question sets – and those who take the time to do so will sway their customers away from survey exhaustion towards survey invigoration.

-Understanding survey best practices is great, but also knowing which collection method is the most appropriate is key.
-Check out our previous post that breaks down the pros and cons of collection methods here.
+Understanding survey best practices is great, but you also need to know which collection methods work best for you.
+Check out our previous post that breaks down the pros and cons of different collection methods here.